 This disease occurs in Europe.
 The pathogen was apparently introduced from the Great Lakes region of North America, where it does not cause disease, to the UK shortly before 1945, when it was first noticed there.
+However, it has recently been found causing disease in Seattle, Washington, USA (see Distribution and Damage below).

 Known as Rußrindenkrankheit in German, it should not be confused with sooty-bark canker of aspen.
 It’s interesting that these diseases have similar names, because it is for entirely different reasons.
 The ‘soot’ in the aspen disease is decomposed inner bark that fragments to dust.
 That of the maple disease refers to the incredible masses of airborne conidia released when the outer bark falls away.
 The conidia are a risk to forest workers around the dead and diseased trees, requiring mitigation.